-Wakesurfing is getting increasingly popular each year and constantly gaining traction compared to wakeboarding – wakesurf gear sales are on the rise while wakeboarding is declining.
+Wakesurfing (or wake surfing) is getting increasingly popular each year and constantly gaining traction compared to wakeboarding – wakesurf gear sales are on the rise while wakeboarding is declining.

 More and more weekend riders now choose to surf behind boats on the lakes and swap their twin wakeboard for a wake surfboard or skimboard.